Salary is commensurate with experience and education

 Attend relevant meetings, adhere to deadlines, and participate as a vital member to collectively advance team-level objectives.

-Participate in the overall community of the Institute, carrying out duties as required as team members with other Institute members.
+Participate in overall community of the Institute, carrying out duties as may be required for team members.

 As a UW employee, you will enjoy generous benefits and work/life programs.
 For detailed information on Benefits for this position, click here.

-Bachelor's degree in computer science, mathematics, engineering, or related field plus three years' related experience, or equivalent combination of education and experience.
+Bachelor's degree in sciences, global health, public health or related field plus two years' related experience, or equivalent combination of education and experience.

 Strong sense of focus and attention to detail.